MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: This survey paper conducts a review of the current research effort into making DNNs safe and trustworthy, by focusing on four aspects: verification, testing, adversarial attack and defence, and interpretability.
 In total, we survey 202 papers, most of which were published after 2017.

 ## Out-of-Distribution Generalization

+### Out-of-Distribution Generalization: 2022

+- Invariant Causal Representation Learning for Out-of-Distribution Generalization. [[paper]](https://openreview.net/forum?id=-e4EXDWXnSn)
+  - Chaochao Lu, Yuhuai Wu, José Miguel Hernández-Lobato, Bernhard Schölkopf. *ICLR 2022*
+  - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
+  - Digest: We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
+It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Uncertainty Modeling for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2202.03958) [[code]](https://github.com/lixiaotong97/dsu)
+  - Xiaotong Li, Yongxing Dai, Yixiao Ge, Jun Liu, Ying Shan, Ling-Yu Duan. *ICLR 2022*
+  - Key Word: Out-of-Distribution Generalization; Uncertainty.
+  - Digest: We improve the network generalization ability by modeling the uncertainty of domain shifts with synthesized feature statistics during training.
+Specifically, we hypothesize that the feature statistic, after considering the potential uncertainties, follows a multivariate Gaussian distribution.
+Hence, each feature statistic is no longer a deterministic value, but a probabilistic point with diverse distribution possibilities.
+With the uncertain feature statistics, the models can be trained to alleviate the domain perturbations and achieve better robustness against potential domain shifts.

+- Handling Distribution Shifts on Graphs: An Invariance Perspective. [[paper]](https://arxiv.org/abs/2202.02466) [[code]](https://github.com/qitianwu/graphood-eerm)
+  - Qitian Wu, Hengrui Zhang, Junchi Yan, David Wipf. *ICLR 2022*
+  - Key Word: Distribution Shift; Graph Neural Networks.
+  - Digest: We formulate the OOD problem on graphs and develop a new invariant learning approach, Explore-to-Extrapolate Risk Minimization (EERM), that facilitates graph neural networks to leverage invariance principles for prediction.
+EERM resorts to multiple context explorers (specified as graph structure editers in our case) that are adversarially trained to maximize the variance of risks from multiple virtual environments.

+### Out-of-Distribution Generalization: 2021

 ### Out-of-Distribution Generalization: 2020